 You should talk to your doctor about any future exams if you are starting amitriptyline.
 You might decide together to delay starting it until you have done them.

-If they are more than a month away, however, you might find that it is better to start amitriptyline to improve your sleep and your motivation to study.
+If they are more than a month away, however, you might find that it is better to start amitriptyline to improve your sleep and your motivation and ability to study.

 Taking amitriptyline

-You will get the best from your medicine if you take it regularly, as prescribed.
+You will get the best from your medicine if you take it regularly every day, at the dose prescribed by your doctor.

 You may have to take it more than once a day.
 Choose times that you can always remember.
 This could be mealtimes, or when you brush your teeth.

-As amitriptyline can make you sleepy, it might be best to take it at nighttime, 30 minutes you go to bed.
+As amitriptyline can make you sleepy, it might be best to take it at night time, 30 minutes before you go to bed.

 You can take it before or after food.